Barking & Dagenham Greening Network

 We were then joined by Paul Powlesland from the River Roding Trust who dialled in live from the River Roding.
 Paul set sail for the river Roding in 2017 and has lived there on his houseboat since.
 Paul spoke about Friends of the River Roding, which was formed in the summer of 2017 as a community-led effort to restore the River Roding.
 Paul showed us some of the amazing improvements the Friends of the River Roding have made along the river – including some trees they have planted!
 The group have also removed significant amounts of Rubbish from the river and installed benches and flower beds and re-opened riverside pathways for local people to enjoy.

-If you want to get involved with the Friend’s of the River Roding you can join the Facebook page here.
+If you want to get involved with the Friend’s of the River Roding you can join the Facebook page here(External link).

 • 07.02.2023 Air Quality Research